 Are the Cars a top-notch ’70s classic rock band?
 Are they a New Wave act?
 Are they a ’50s throwback?
 Would you believe they’re all of these and more?
 For a band that's basically considered pop, the Cars somehow captured every rock genre that came out between the mid-’70s and mid-’80s.
 Over six albums and 12 Top 40 singles, they combined hip New Wave, tough hard rock, soft-rock ballads, retro rockabilly and dashes of prog and punk.
 Listen to “Shoo Be Doo” odd electronica back-to-back with big, bold rock sound of “Bye Bye Love” for proof.

 When I curated a list of Boston’s greatest songs, every musician I talked to wanted to write about the Cars.
 Requests to champion them topped requests to write about Aerosmith, Boston and the J. Geils Band (who are also nominated this year).
 Nearly every musician I spoke to put a Cars song in their Top 3.
-And this isn’t nostalgia — bands have always wanted Cars’ frontman Ric Ocasek to produce them.
-He’s helmed records for Weezer, Suicide, Hole, No Doubt, Nada Surf, Bad Religion, Bad Brains (also up for Rock Hall induction this year) and many others.
+And this isn’t nostalgia -- bands have always wanted Cars' frontman Ric Ocasek to produce them.
+He’s helmed records for Weezer, Suicide, Hole, No Doubt, Nada Surf, Bad Religion, Bad Brains and many others.

 Ric Ocasek Is the Coolest Man Ever